Pimiento-Research-Group/DeepDive-Input/README.md

 - A `.ini` configuration file specifying model parameters and settings.

 The repository ensures that data is properly cleaned, formatted, and validated to meet the requirements of DeepDive.

+## Packages

+The following packages are required:
+*tidyverse*
+*here*
+*readxl*
+*janitor*
+*DeepDiveR*

+All but the *DeepDiveR* package can be installed from CRAN using the **install.packages()** function.
+The *DeepDiveR* package can be installed by following the instructions [here](https://github.com/DeepDive-project/DeepDiveR).

+## R Scripts

+There are two R Scripts in this repository.
+The first one, *extant_species.R* simply calculates how many extant neoselachian species there are based on two different compilations.
+The second one, *sharks_runner.R*, prepares all input files for DeepDive and saves them in the data/ folder.

+## DeepDive

+The input files were then used to run the DeepDive analysis on a HPC cluster.
+First, we installed the DeepDive python package in a virtual environment on the cluster following [these instruction](https://github.com/DeepDive-project/deepdive).
+We then activated the virtual environment and launched DeepDive for each init file separately using
+´´´python run_dd_config.py input_file.ini -cpu 70´´´
+where *input_file.ini* is replaced by the focal input, e.g. squaliformes_species.ini for the order squaliformes on species level.